Laragear/CacheQuery/README.md

 Article::latest('published_at')->take(10)->cache(null)->get();
 ```

 Sometimes you may want to regenerate the results programmatically.
 To do that, set the time as `false`.
-This will repopulate the cache with the new results.
+This will repopulate the cache with the new results, even if these were not cached before.

 ```php
 use App\Models\Article;